Practical bounds for a Dehn parental test: Hyperbolic Dehn filling

-Using this definition of length, they proved the following theorem: \begin{Thm}[\cite{HK08}, Thm.
+Using this definition of normalized length, they proved the following theorem: \begin{theorem}[\cite{HK08}, Thm.
 5.11, Cor.
-5.13] Let $X$ be a compact orientable 3-manifold whose interior admits a complete hyperbolic metric of finite volume.
-Let $c$ be a Dehn filling of $X$ such that $\hat{L}(c) > 7.5832$.
-Then \begin{itemize} \item $X(c)$ (the filled manifold) itself admits a complete hyperbolic metric on its interior; \item $X \approx X(c) \smallsetminus \gamma$, where $\gamma$ is a simple closed geodesic of $X(c)$ of length at most $0.156012$ and admitting an embedded tube of radius at least $\artanh(1/\sqrt{3})$; and \item $volume(X) - volume(X(c)) < 0.198$. \end{itemize} \end{Thm}
+5.13] Let $M$ be a compact orientable 3-manifold whose interior admits a complete hyperbolic metric of finite volume.
+Let $c$ be a Dehn filling of $M$ such that $\mathbf{L}(c) > 7.5832$.
+Then \begin{itemize} \item $M_c$ itself admits a complete hyperbolic metric on its interior; \item $M$ is homeomorphic to $M_c \smallsetminus \gamma$, where $\gamma$ is a geodesic link of $M_c$ of total length at most $0.156012$ admitting simultaneously embedded tubes about its components of radius at least $\artanh(1/\sqrt{3})$; and \item $\Delta V(c) < 0.198$. \end{itemize} \end{theorem}

-After suitably rephrasing this, it seems to give a practical method for determining Dehn filling heritage: \begin{Cor} Let $M$, $N$ be orientable 3-manifolds admitting complete hyperbolic metrics of finite volume on their interior. $N$ is a Dehn filling of $M$ if and only if\footnote{The only-if part is the content of Theorem \ref{thm:mot}.} either \begin{itemize} \item $N$ is a Dehn filling of $M$ along a slope of normalized length less than or equal to 7.5832, or \item $M$ is isometric to $N\setminus\gamma$ for a simple closed geodesic of length less than 0.156012. \end{itemize} \end{Cor} The collection of slopes of $\partial M$ with normalized length less than 7.5832 is computable, and likewise the length spectrum of $N$ is computable, and SnapPy can drill out curves and determine isometries, so that is that.
-Right?

-Unfortunately not.
-The problem is in drilling out curves.
-SnapPy can only drill out simple closed curves in the dual 1-complex of an ideal triangulation.
-As explained in \cite{HW94} on page 264, these may or may not be isotopic (or even homotopic) to a given geodesic which one wishes to drill out.

-Fortunately, Theorem \ref{thm:mot} is a corollary of a much more powerful theorem, Theorem \ref{thm:main}, about how much Dehn filling decreases volume.
-Theorem \ref{thm:mot} follows from the upper bounds in Theorem \ref{thm:main}, but Theorem \ref{thm:main} contains lower bounds as well.
-The calculations below lead to the following theorem: \begin{Thm} Let $M,N$ be orientable 3-manifolds admitting complete hyperbolic metrics of finite volume on their interiors.
-Let $\Delta V = Vol(M) - Vol(N)$.